xareelee/XObjCUnderhood/README.md

     - <xareelee@gmail.com>

 ### License
-XAspect is available under the MIT license.
+XObjCUnderhood is available under the MIT license.
 See the [LICENSE](LICENSE.md) file for more info.